 CCNE actions to grant accreditation are effective as of the first day of that program's most recent CCNE on-site evaluation.
+For more information, refer to the section on Accreditation Term.
 The fee for adding a new program is indicated in CCNE's fee schedule.